ngneat/dialog/README.md

 ## Custom Sizes

-You can define the modal sizes globally by using the `sizes` options:
+You can define the modal sizes globally by using the `sizes` option:

 ```ts
 import { DialogModule } from '@ngneat/dialog';